Gavin McInnes: Larchmont lawn sign controversy

 In reaction to the Proud Boys fight in October 2018, residents of the suburban Westchester community of Larchmont, where McInnes lives, began a "Hate Has No Home Here" campaign, which involved displaying that slogan on lawn signs around the community.
 One resident said "We stand together as a community, and violence and hate are not tolerated here."
 Several days after the signs began appearing, McInnes' wife sent emails to their neighbours saying that the media had misrepresented McInnes.

 Amy Siskind, an activist and writer who lives in nearby Mamaroneck, posted on Facebook that she was planning an anti-hate vigil.
-After a local newspaper ran a story about it, McInnes and his family appeared at the Siskind's door without invitation or forewarning; she called the police.
+After a local newspaper ran a story about it, McInnes and his family appeared at Siskind's door without invitation or forewarning; she called the police.

 At the end of December, with the lawn sign campaign still ongoing, McInnes wrote a letter which was dropped off at the homes of his neighbours.
 In it, he asked them to take down their signs, and described himself as "a pro-gay, pro-Israel, virulently anti-racist libertarian," saying that there was nothing "hateful, racist, homophobic, anti-Semitic or intolerant" in "any of my expressions of my worldview," contrary to his past remarks, such as saying he was "becoming anti-Semitic" after a trip to Israel, or referring to transgender people as "gender niggers".
 McInnes said that the Proud Boys was a "drinking club [he] started several years ago as a joke".
-Despite the letter's formality, in a podcast on 4 January 2019, McInnes called the neighbours "assholes", described their behaviour as "cunty" and said "If you have that sign on your lawn, you’re a fucking retard."
+Despite the letter's formality, in a podcast on 4 January 2019, McInnes called the neighbours "assholes", described their behaviour as "cunty" and said "If you have that sign on your lawn, you're a fucking retard."

 One Larchmont resident said about him: "I don't care what Gavin says, I've done my research ...
 He incites violence.
 He spouts divisive, racist language.
 And while he may try to say he disowns his followers, he's a part of the problem.
 So when I read his letter, I was like, yeah, right, this is ridiculous."

 Several days after the letter was sent out, HuffPost reported that they had viewed evidence provided by some neighbours that McInnes' wife, Emily – who identifies as a liberal Democrat – had harassed and intimidated them, including with the threat of legal action.
 Her threats were such that several neighbours notified the police.